Barnes Youth Rugby COVID-19 Measures

 - Maintain social distancing until training starts;

-- Understand that kit in use will be limited and contact rugby is generally not permitted – so no tackling.
+- Understand that kit in use will be limited and contact rugby is restricted.
 The exception is that under 9s and above may engage in smaller group limited contact training for short spells, but only as your coach will direct;

 - Use the Hand Sanitiser provided at the breaks every 15 minutes;